 2011, or else that the VLBA be closed.
 NRAO is confident of its ability to attract this funding, and has embarked on a VLBA Sensitivity Upgrade project to significantly enhance the sensitivity of the VLBA.
 This project's goal is to achieve a 4 Gigabit per second (Gbps) capability by 2011, for the entire data path downsteam from the IFs - a 32-fold increase over the sustainable data rate of 128 Megabit per second (Mbps) available when the project was initiated, and 16 times the current standard data rate.
 The 4-Gbps data rate corresponds to an RF bandwidth of 500 MHz per polarization, and will enhance the signal/noise ratio of the typical continuum observation by factors of 4.0-5.6.
 The latter is equivalent to nearly two optical magnitudes.
 New technologies for digital backends, data transmission and recording, and data correlation, make this an achievable goal for a fairly modest investment.
-The first element of this development, described in Section 7, is being brought into routine operation with the current edition of this document.
+The first element of this development, described in Section 7, was brought into routine operational use during the preceding calendar quarter.
 Overviews of the VLBA sensitivity upgrade are given by Romney (2007) and Walker et al. (2007b).